blairt001/Questioner/README.md

     - Users can create an account and log in.
     - Users can post questions to a specific meetup.
     - Users can upvote or downvote a question.
-    - Questions are sorted based on the number of upvotes a question has,      which helps the meetup organizer(s) to prioritize questions most users   are interested in.
+    - Questions are sorted based on the number of upvotes a question has.
     - Users can post comments to a specific question.

 ## Optional Features